akeneo/pim-api-docs/content/php-client/authentication.md

 $client = $clientBuilder->buildAuthenticatedByPassword('client_id', 'secret', 'admin', 'admin');
 ```

-Then, every request made by the client is automatically authenticated.
+Then, every client's request is automatically authenticated.
 If you don't have any client id, please take a look at [this page](/documentation/authentication.html#client-idsecret-generation) to create it.

 This is the easiest way to authenticate the client.